OMENz-99/Image_Manipulation/README.md

 # Setup
 1. Adjust GPU Architecture
    Edit the makefile and set the correct flag for you gpu
+2. Add a ouput directory/folder in the project directory named ouput_images

 # Building
 Linux (Arch/Ubuntu):